Josh Bailey: Professional

 While attending the Islanders' training camp, Bailey signed a three-year entry-level contract with the team on his 19th birthday.
-Bailey and fellow rookie Kyle Okposo were placed on a line together at the Islanders' 2008 rookie camp, but Bailey's injury prohibed them from playing together at the start of the 2008–09 season.
+Bailey and fellow rookie Kyle Okposo were placed on a line together at the Islanders' 2008 rookie camp, but Bailey's injury prohibited them from playing together at the start of the 2008–09 season.
 Despite only playing in two preseason games before suffering an injury, the Islanders chose to keep Bailey on their roster.
 He missed the first 14 games of the season before making his NHL debut on November 11, 2008 against the Philadelphia Flyers.
 He earned two minor penalties through 12:30 minutes of ice time.
 He joined Okposo's line in his second game of the season and recorded his first NHL point with an assist on Okposo's goal on November 13.
 Due to mounting injuries, head coach Scott Gordon chose to keep Bailey in the lineup for at least nine games.
-This was the maximum amount of games a team was allowed to keep a player at the NHL level without burning the first year of their entry-level contract.
+This was the maximum number of games a team was allowed to keep a player at the NHL level without burning the first year of their entry-level contract.
 On November 29, it was determined that Bailey would stay with the team for the remainder of the season.
 At the time, he had accumulated five assists through nine games.
 In his first game following the announcement, Bailey played a career-high 19 minutes and 50 seconds of ice time.
 However, as the Islanders went through a five-game losing streak, Bailey's playing time declined to a career-low of 12 minutes and four seconds.
 When asked about his ice time, Bailey said: "I can’t complain at all about the ice time.
 They have been so supportive and giving me all the opportunities.
 It’s up to me to bear down and play my best."
 He was initially credited with scoring his first NHL goal on December 26 before it was changed between periods to Bill Guerin.
 Bailey officially scored his first career NHL goal on January 2, 2009, against Ilya Bryzgalov of the Phoenix Coyotes.
 By mid-February, Bailey had scored two goals and 13 assists while playing on a line with fellow rookie Kyle Okposo.
 However, he then experienced a 15-game scoring slump before breaking it on March 8.
 Despite his lengthy scoring drought, he ranked fourth among the top-10 draft picks of 2009.
 Bailey finished the 2008–09 season with seven goals and 18 assists for 25 points through 68 games.